Sociology Research Guide

 Utah Academic Library Consortium

-Giovale Library participates in the Utah Academic Library Consortium (UALC) and Westminster College students have reciprocal circulation privileges at UALC partner libraries.
+Giovale Library participates in the Utah Academic Library Consortium (UALC) and Westminster University students have reciprocal circulation privileges at UALC partner libraries.
 Each UALC library has different circulation policies, but all require a current, valid, legal photo identification and proof of current enrollment at Westminster.
 Some libraries may also require other verification methods, so it is recommended that you contact the library you are interested in for details.

 Popular Titles and Features Texts